 - Partnered with site supervisors at each community partner

 - Increased expectations each year in the program

 - Supported through regular training and enrichment activities, as well as curricular connections

 2020 Service Trip

-In March, the first-year Bonner Leaders, Bonner Interns and advisers Christian Rice and Modern Languages faculty member Dr. Julin Everett, embarked on the 9th annual spring break service trip to Beeston Spring, Jamaica, where they assisted with community projects, building two homes, painting two churches and a home, constructing a wooden fishing boat, and completing projects at two elementary schools.
+In March, the first-year Bonner Leaders, Bonner Interns, Director Christian Rice and Modern Languages faculty member Dr. Julin Everett, embarked on the 9th annual spring break service trip to Beeston Spring, Jamaica, where they assisted with community projects, building two homes, painting two churches and a home, constructing a wooden fishing boat, and completing projects at two elementary schools.
 Bonner Leaders engage in 10 hours of community service each week of the semester and their experience in Jamaica helped them gain an international perspective on many of the same social issues they encounter domestically in their community service throughout the year.

 Bonner Alumni Quotes

 “Although I have always had an interest in public service and volunteerism, the Ursinus College Bonner Program cultivated this interest in ways in which I will forever be grateful.
 The Bonner Program gave me the resources to transform my hobbies and convictions into realistic, sustainable service opportunities, while the Ursinus faculty and staff gave me the guidance and support to fully develop my beliefs and to carry out my ambitions.”

 “We have a thing called Bonner love, where, while the Bonners may all come from different backgrounds, we share our common commitment to service and community which fosters the love that we share for our Bonner family.
 People say that they come to college and find a whole new family of like-minded friends, and I found mine in Bonner.
 There is not a place on the campus where I was able to be myself as much as I was in Bonner, and this allowed me to explore who I was.”